Pulsar PGL9000BCO - 8100/9000W Dual Fuel Generator With Electric Start

 The following charts are provided to give you an idea of how some of the key specs of the Pulsar PGL9000BCO compare to dual fuel generators of similar power (between 7500 and 8500 W).

-- In terms of its weight, the Pulsar PGL9000BCO weighs merely 149 pounds, earning it a spot among the lightest dual fuel generators within the 7500 to 8500 rated wattage category.
+- When it comes to weight, the Pulsar PGL9000BCO tips the scales at just 149 pounds, making it one of the lightest dual fuel generators in the 7500 to 8500 rated wattage range.

 Price comparison